eskoviak/ed-skoviak-com/README.md

-# Myapp
+# eskoviak.com

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+It has since been migrated to Google Firebase Studio.

 ## Development server